chjch/LAA6656/tutorials/2-vector_gis.md

 ## 3. [Clip](https://pro.arcgis.com/en/pro-app/latest/tool-reference/analysis/clip.htm)

-- Input data: ```MSBFP.shp``` (input feature) and _output of the buffer tool_ (clip feature).
+- Input data: ```MSBFP.shp``` (input feature) and _output of the buffer tool_
+  (clip feature).

 <img src="img/clip.png" vspace="5px">

-**_Caveat_**: Should I use the _Clip_ tool?
+> :warning:A Caveat: Should I use the _Clip_ tool?

-- This tool physically cut through the geometry, which may result in **unintended sliver polygons** if the edges of the input and clip features are not perfectly aligned with each other.
-Let's take a look at the output of clipping.
+> This tool physically cut through the geometry, which may result in
+> **unintended sliver polygons** if the edges of the input and clip features
+> are not perfectly aligned with each other.
+> Let's take a look at the output of clipping.

 ## 4. Selection of Features

 Although this is a basic operation, selecting features based on certain criteria is a fundamental technique in GIS analysis, which helps you better understand the area you are interested in.
 Those criteria can be either the feature's own attributes (characteristics/qualities) or its spatial relationship with other features in the area.

 ### 4.1.
 [Select by Location](https://pro.arcgis.com/en/pro-app/latest/help/mapping/navigation/select-features-by-location.htm)

-- Input data: ```MSBFP.shp``` (input feature) and _output of the buffer tool_ (selecting feature).
+- Input data: ```MSBFP.shp``` (input feature) and _output of the buffer tool_
+  (selecting feature).
 - [Spatial relationships](https://pro.arcgis.com/en/pro-app/latest/tool-reference/data-management/select-by-location-graphical-examples.htm)
   - Intersecting
   - Within (what is the difference between within and completely within?)